meatsby/meatsby.github.io/content/AWS SAA-C03/AWS Certified Solutions Architect Associate (SAA-C03).md

 - Encryption in transit and at rest
 - Use cases: IoT apps, operational apps, real-time analytics, ...

+## Disaster Recovery Strategies
+---
+- Backup and Restore
+- Pilot Light
+	- A small version of the app is always running in the cloud
+	- Useful for the critical core (pilot light)
+	- Very similar to Backup and Restore
+- Warm Standby
+	- Full system is up and running, but at minimum size
+	- Upon disaster, we can scale to production load
+- Hot Site / Multi-Site Approach
+	- Very low RTO (minutes or seconds) - very expensive
+	- Full Production Scale is running AWS and On-Premise

 ## Domain 1: Design Secure Architectures (30%)
 ---
 ### 1.1: Design secure access to AWS resources